 In many areas, rescue and utility workers are hard at work, doing their best to clean up in the aftermath of the storm.

-"Conscious of the devastation caused by the hurricane which recently struck the East Coast of the United States of America, I offer my prayers for the victims and I express my solidarity with all those engaged in the work of rebuilding," said Benedict.
+"Conscious of the devastation caused by the hurricane which recently struck the East Coast of the United States of America, I offer my prayers for the victims and I express my solidarity with all those engaged in the work of rebuilding,'' he said.

 Sandy has killed at least 45 people in North America.
 The storm hit the New Jersey shore late Monday, causing massive flooding, raging fires and power outages that crippled the New York metropolitan area.

 As the storm moves west, it has triggered unseasonably powerful blizzards in the mountains.
 Forecasters say it is now making its way toward Canada's southern border.

 Sandy killed at least 65 people in the Caribbean last week before moving toward the United States.

 Some information for this report was provided by AP and Reuters.